MinuMThomas/Hair-and-Makeup/README.md

 #### Python Testing
-All Custom Python & JavaScript code was manually tested multiple times during and after development.
+Python code was manually tested multiple times after development.
-This is reflected in the fact that all of the user stories below are working and have produced no errors in the terminal or the console.

 ## Bugs
+There is no unfixed bugs.

 ## Technologies